Updated 07 June 2021.

 10.8- Adoption path.

 How are we going from where we are to a place where everybody uses our token?
 This can only be done in a comprehensive token based economy.
 The entire financial transactions pertaining to the organization must be done outside of the traditional banking system.
-And down the line, the entire economy will be based on cryptocurrency, where somebody can pay wages in cryptos, rent in cryptos have their entire life outside of the banking system.
+And down the line, the entire economy will be based on cryptocurrency, where somebody can pay wages, rent, and have their entire life outside of the banking system.

 The only reason that’ll convince people is “profit”.
 In other words, if we want people to adopt our cryptocurrency; we need to see how they can profit.
 They are not going to change because you want them to, they are going to bear the cost only if they can make a profit down the road.